243Studio/243studio/README.md

 - Firefox 107.0
 -->
 ## License
-Quicky Meme is MIT licensed.
+243Studio Portfolio is a property of 243 Studio.